 Wash U – St. Louis: Washington University

-- Ultra-high performance concrete (UHPC) construction that provides resiliency against fire, moisture and mold, insects, and extreme weather conditions
+- CRETE house is designed for resilience, protecting against fire, moisture and mold, insects, seismic events, and extreme weather conditions.